Data Centers in Schwerin

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of the Schwerin market.
-Interconnection is typically handled through private peering arrangements or by connecting to major national exchanges like DE-CIX in Hamburg.
+Internet Exchange Points (IXPs) Public peering is not a primary feature of this market.
+Most interconnection occurs privately or is routed through major national exchanges like DE-CIX in Hamburg or BCIX in Berlin to optimize traffic flow.

 Power Analysis